TAbdiukov/CISSP-mnemonics/README.md

 # Domain 4

-## TLS vs SSL
+## SSL vs TLS

-For CISSP purposes: SSL is outdatefd and TLS is to be used
+For CISSP purposes: SSL is outdated and TLS is to be used.